-In today’s post: Learn how to make paper snowflakes and download six different paper snowflake patterns!
+In today’s post: Learn how to make paper snowflakes with this easy step by step tutorial.
+Paper snowflakes make gorgeous winter decorations!
+Make your own designs OR download six different paper snowflake patterns.

-Cutting paper snowflakes is a great indoor activity for kids – it’s quick, inexpensive, and easy enough for kids to do on their own, and the finished snowflakes are beautiful.
-These are what your snowflakes will look like if you use my printable templates:
+Cutting paper snowflakes is a great simple craft for kids – it’s quick, inexpensive, and easy enough for kids to do on their own, and the finished snowflakes are beautiful.
+These are what your snowflakes will look like if you use our printable templates: